 Natti Natasha canta Natti Natasha sings

-You could take her name away, replace it with she and add en español to that sentence making
+You could take her name away, replace it with she and add the complement en español to that sentence making

 Ella canta en español She sings in Spanish